hrafaelveloso/Blog/README.md

 # Blog
-Within the scope of the Web Engineering curricular unit it's asked to develop a Blog (with the respective Backoffice, WordPressesque)
+Within the scope of the Web Engineering curricular unit it's asked for the development of a Blog (with the respective Backoffice, WordPressesque)